 Q: Is there any group in the Department that offers support to foreign born spouses whether or not they have become U.S. citizens?

 A: The Global Community Liaison Office serves all employees and family members.
-Additionally, the (AAFSW), a private voluntary organization, has a special interest group for foreign-born spouses, recognizing the contributions they make to the foreign affairs community and the special challenges they face when a move to the United States is not a move “home.”
+Additionally, the (AAFSW), a membership-based and accredited 501(c)(3) association and Department of State employee organization, has a special interest group for foreign-born spouses, recognizing the contributions they make to the foreign affairs community and the special challenges they face when a move to the United States is not a move “home.”